Debit card: Current system (as of December 2022)

 In Ireland, all debits cards are exclusively Chip and PIN.
-The market is dominated by Visa Debit cards - the "Top 3" banks in Ireland: Allied Irish Banks, Bank of Ireland and Permanent TSB all use Visa Debit, as well as the two exiting banks Ulster Bank and KBC.
-Other financial institutions that maintain a minority stake such as EBS, An Post Money and some credit unions use Mastercard Debit cards.
+The market is dominated by Visa Debit cards - the "Top 3" banks in Ireland: Allied Irish Banks, Bank of Ireland and Permanent TSB all use Visa Debit, as well as the exiting bank Ulster Bank.
+Other financial institutions that maintain a minority stake such as EBS, An Post Money and some credit unions use Mastercard Debit cards, as well as the exiting bank KBC.
 Revolut, with over 2 million customers in Ireland, varies between Mastercard and Visa Debit cards.

 Irish debit cards are normally multi-functional and combine ATM card facilities.
 Some banks will provide ATM cards to vulnerable or elderly customers, but only on request.
 The practice is rare and it is on a case-by-case basis.

 For online purchases, the cards are used together with the bank's mobile app for Strong Customer Authentication as required by the EU's Payment Services Directive (PSD2).

 Most Irish debit cards are also enabled for contactless payment for purchases €50 or below, and display the contactless symbol.
-The limit was previously €30, but was increased to €50 as a result of the Covid-19 pandemic to increase card usage in order to minimize the handling of cash.Some banks, such as AIB, do not provide contactless cards to certain account holders, such as those under 18.
+The limit was previously €30, but was increased to €50 as a result of the COVID-19 pandemic to increase card usage in order to minimize the handling of cash.
+Some banks, such as AIB, do not provide contactless cards to certain account holders, such as those under 18.
 After 3-5 contactless transactions, the bank will ask the card user to enter their PIN through a Chip and PIN transaction for authentication.

 Apple Pay and Google Pay are also embraced as contactless payment methods with many retailers as they use the same contactless technology.
 However, due to the device's authentication of the user, there is no limit on the purchase amount.
 In some cases, there are limits of a large amount such as €500, however this may be imposed by the retailer due to technical constraints rather than for security purposes.

 The cards are usually processed online, but some cards can also be processed offline depending on the rules applied by the card issuer.

 A number of card issuers also provide prepaid debit card accounts primarily for use as gift cards / vouchers or for added security and anonymity online, e.g. CleverCards.
-These may be disposable or reloadable and are predominately MasterCard branded.
+These may be disposable or reloadable and are predominately Mastercard branded.
 One4All vouchers, a popular voucher given particularly to employees by companies at Christmas time, are another type of a prepaid debit card used.
 However, it is limited to retailers that specifically opt-in to using One4All cards as a payment method and are neither Visa nor Mastercard branded.